-Click the video below so you can see our installation of Solar Panels, Solar Controllers, and the associated wiring.
+Click the video below so you can see our installation of Solar Panels, Solar Controllers, and the associated wiring for a 2625W RV solar system.
+We take you through each portion of the installation on our RV.
 Continue reading for major equipment, general costs and time involved, net weight added to the RV, and a solar usage scenario.

 A couple of months after the batteries and inverters went in we just happened to stumble across a Memorial Day sale on the exact solar panels we had been considering.
 We might have waited a little longer to go ahead with this part of our RV solar install project, but why pay more later?
 Getting an earlier start on it ended up being really important because I completely underestimated the amount of time it was going to take to finish.

 Final System Specs

 Equipment and General Costs

 - 175W Renogy Flexible Solar Panels x15: https://amzn.to/3uCAJy8

 - Victron SmartSolar MPPT 150/100 Charge Controllers with VE.Can: https://amzn.to/34FSaTP

 - M20 2-Hole Cable Gland (sorry, no link available because supply changes so quickly)